arcadeJHS/ai-search-sveltekit/README.md

 Here we are using the Svelte's Custom Elements API: `https://svelte.dev/docs/custom-elements-api`.

-Build Svelte components defined in `src/lib` into framework-agnostic custom elements.
+Build Svelte components defined in `src/lib/web-components` into framework-agnostic custom elements.

 ### How To
-Create Svelte components in `src/lib`, adding the Svelte element on top of the component source code (see https://svelte.dev/docs/custom-elements-api):
+Create Svelte components in `src/lib/components`, then wrap them as web components in the folder `src/lib/web-components`, adding the Svelte element on top of the component source code (see https://svelte.dev/docs/custom-elements-api):

 ```html
 <svelte:options customElement="PREFIX-counter" />